 - Low heavy metals verified

 - Plant-based supplements can often be high in heavy metals beacuse they extract heavy metals from the soil.
 Make sure your supplements are tested and verified for low heavy metals.
-High heavy metals in nutritional supplements is far more common than people realize and could turn your supplement toxic.
+High heavy metals in nutritional supplements is far more common than people realize.

 - Free of artificial colors, flavors and sweeteners